-Stage II cervical cancer; drawing shows a cross-section of the uterus, cervix and vagina.
-In stages IIA1 and IIA2, cancer that is 4 cm is shown in the cervix and in the upper third of the vagina.
-In stage IIB, cancer is shown in the cervix, the upper two thirds of the vagina, and in the tissues around the uterus.
+Stage II cervical cancer; drawing shows two cross-sections of the uterus, cervix, and vagina.
+The drawing on the left shows stages IIA1 and IIA2 cancer in the cervix that is 4 cm and has spread to the upper two-thirds of the vagina.
+The drawing on the right shows stage IIB cancer that has spread from the cervix to the tissue around the uterus.

 Stage II cervical cancer.
-Cancer has spread beyond the cervix but not to the pelvic wall or to the lower third of the vagina.
-In stages IIA1 and IIA2, cancer has spread beyond the cervix to the vagina.
-In stage IIA1, the tumor can be seen without a microscope and is 4 centimeters or smaller.
-In stage IIA2, the tumor can be seen without a microscope and is larger than 4 centimeters.
-In stage IIB, cancer has spread beyond the cervix to the tissues around the uterus.
+In stages IIA1 and IIA2, cancer has spread from the cervix to the upper two-thirds of the vagina but has not spread to the tissue around the uterus.
+In stage IIA1, the cancer is 4 centimeters or smaller.
+In stage IIA2, the cancer is larger than 4 centimeters.
+In stage IIB, cancer has spread from the cervix to the tissue around the uterus.

 Anatomy -- Gynecologic